Staypowered-AI/staypowered-api/README.md

       "conversation_summary": {
           "unit": "601",
-          "address": "900 Ivanhoe Dr, Northfield, MN 55057, USA", "synopsis": "The user, who lives in Northfield, MN, reported a problem with their shower hear.
-The issue was reported to houskeeping", "sentiment": "Positive"
+          "address": "900 Ivanhoe Dr, Northfield, MN 55057, USA", "synopsis": "The tenant, who lives in Northfield, MN, reported a problem with a clogged sink.
+The issue was reported to maintainance and the tenant was notified.
+Sentiment was positive", "sentiment": "Positive"
       },
       "user_location": {